Limassol Armenian cemetery

 The Armenian cemetery of Limassol is located on the western part of the Limassol-Platres road, within the administrative area of Kato Polemidhia.
 The land was granted to the Armenian-Cypriot community by the colonial government of Cyprus in 1946, but did not become operational until July 1960, because of the Law that stipulated that cemeteries need to have a wall separating them from their surrounding area.
 This wall was constructed by donation of the then Mayor of Limassol, Costas Partasides, who was a member of AKEL.
 Until then, deceased Armenian-Cypriots from Limassol were buried primarily in Nicosia or Larnaca.

+On 16 July 1961, Mayor Partasides handed over the golden key of the cemetery to Mihran Bastadjian, Chairman of the Armenian church Committee of Limassol.

-About 150 burials have taken place at this cemetery, covering less than an eighth of its total area.
-In 2003, due to the widening of the Limassol-Platres road, about 20 tombs were moved westwards.
-In the near future, the cemetery will be the start of the Garyllis river linear park, which will be completed in 2013 and will end up in the old harbour.
+About 210 burials have taken place at this cemetery, covering about a third of its total area (4,844 m², or 3 donums 2 evleks and 1,740 sq. ft).
+In 2003, due to the widening of the Limassol-Platres road, 17 tombs were moved westwards.
+The cemetery is the start of the Garyllis river linear park, which was completed in 2015 and finishes at the old harbour.

+In the center of the cemetery, there is a dark purple granite fountain, covered with beige stone, which was commissioned in 2002 by Sarkis and Takouhi Grabedian in memory of Garabed Garabedian (Aghparig), who had died in 2001.
+On its top it bears the following stone inscription in Armenian: